imrefazekas/connect-rest/README.md

 ## Changelog

+- 0.0.21:
+	- async rest calling allowed by passing a http parameter: callbackURL
+	- and some logging fixes
 - 0.0.20: callback/next function passed to the services methods can receive third parameter: statusCode setting the http status of the response
 - 0.0.19: assign function introduced for bulk http-method assignments for a given rest function
 - 0.0.18: fixes